The Days of the Week

 2003 is not divisible by 4.
 It is also not divisible by 100 or 400 since all numbers divisible by 100 or 400 must end in 0, and 2003 ends in 3.

-Thus, it is not a leap year.
+Thus, it is a common year.
 With this information we can conclude:

 January 2003 and October 2003 share the same weekdays.